sadrultoaha/ProHouse/README.md

-a Dynamic web application for Students/Programmers. in this system all  Students/Programmers information will be archived .
+A Dynamic web application for Students/Programmers. in this system all  Students/Programmers information will be archived .
 Here Teachers can Monitor Students/Programmers regular ranking and improvements based on their marks or ratings.
 Teachers can publish regular news and updates with a blog system interface.
 Students/Programmers will get their marks and rating within a automatic update system.
 Using this system Students/Programmers can measure their improvements and skills regularly.

 ## Features :